e-javi/web-learning/README.md

 # web-learning
-For learning and developing skills required for a simple website.
+For learning and developing the skills required for a simple website.